Kristina01111000/WordPressTheme/README.md

 uses jquery and bootstrap

 from the udemy class

-using bitnami, class uses mamp
+using xampp and bitnami, class uses mamp

 To do: